-Elaine Johnston is the head of Allen & Overy LLP’s US antitrust practice and co-head of the global antitrust practice.
-She has a broad antitrust practice covering mergers and acquisitions, antitrust litigation, and antitrust counselling.
-She has handled matters in a wide range of industries, including banking and financial services, pharmaceuticals and healthcare, engineering, oil and gas, chemicals, food products, tobacco and vitamins.
-She has been featured in Chambers USA, BTI Client Service All-Stars, PLC Which Lawyer?, Euromoney’s Guide to the World’s Leading Competition and Antitrust Lawyers, and Global Competition Review: Women in Antitrust 2016.
+Elaine Johnston is head of Allen & Overy's US antitrust practice and co-head of the global antitrust practice.
+She handles matters in a wide range of industries, including banking and financial services, pharmaceuticals, healthcare, oil and gas, and industrial products.
+Elaine has been featured in Chambers USA, Euromoney’s Guide to the World’s Leading Competition and Antitrust Lawyers, and Global Competition Review: Women in Antitrust 2016.

-Elaine practises before the US Department of Justice and the Federal Trade Commission representing merging parties in connection with mergers, acquisitions, and joint ventures, as well as companies in non-merger investigations, and she is particularly experienced in coordinating antitrust clearances on complex cross-border deals.
-Elaine has also handled antitrust litigation, representing the Belarusian Potash Company, Experian, and Saudi Aramco.
-In addition, she regularly advises companies on business conduct, including worldwide distribution and licensing arrangements, patent pools, information exchanges and benchmarking.
+Elaine represents merging parties before the US DOJ and the FTC, as well as companies in non-merger investigations.
+Elaine has handled antitrust litigation, representing the Belarusian Potash Company, Experian and Saudi Aramco.
+She regularly advises companies on business conduct, including distribution, licensing, patent pools, information exchanges and benchmarking.

-Elaine is a member of the American Bar Association (antitrust section) and the New York State Bar Association (finance officer, antitrust law section).
-She served on the editorial board of the ABA’s Competition Laws Outside the United States, and is a former associate editor of the Antitrust Law Journal and a former member of the antitrust and trade regulation committee of the New York City Bar Association.
-She is a frequent speaker at antitrust conferences and seminars.
+Elaine is a member of the American Bar Association (antitrust section) and the New York State Bar Association (secretary, antitrust section).
+She is a former associate editor of the Antitrust Law Journal and a frequent speaker at antitrust conferences.

-Elaine received her LLM from the University of Michigan law school, where she was a Fulbright scholar, and her BA (Hons) and MA from Clare College, Cambridge University, UK.
+Elaine received her LLM from the University of Michigan (Fulbright scholar); and her BA (Hons) and MA from Clare College, Cambridge University.

-Allen & Overy's antitrust and competition practice comprises over 120 specialists operating across Asia, Australia, Europe and North America.
-The practice advises corporate clients and financial institutions on their global antitrust policies, litigation and regulatory strategies and has acted on some of the highest-profile and most complex cases in recent years.
+Allen & Overy's global antitrust and competition practice comprises over 120 specialists operating across APAC, Europe and North America.
+The practice advises corporate clients and financial institutions on their global antitrust transactions, policies, litigation and regulatory strategies, and has acted on some of the highest-profile and most complex cases in recent years.